November 3rd, 2015

-The Spring 2015 issue will be released shortly!
+The Fall 2015 issue has been released!
 Subscriptions are $16.
 You can make a single-copy purchase of $8 as well.
 Make check payable to The Penwood Review and mail to P. O. Box 862, Los Alamitos, CA 90720.

 February 2nd, 2011

 It is my pleasure to post a book review by Janet McCann for A Parable of Women: Poems written by my good friend, Philip C. Kolin.
 (The review originally appeared in the Spring 2010 issue.)

 A Parable of Women is an appealing chapbook on several levels.
 Between its covers pass an array of women, biblical and contemporary, holy and unholy, healthy and damaged, relatives and saints, at odd points in their lives.
 Just the gallery of them in their variety is enticing–Magdalen is placed next to Edith, a lonely visionary spinster; a mystery woman with a sibylline invitation is followed by Hagar.
 The poems are short and direct, but layered too–and the arrangement of these famous and unknown women adds another layer of meaning, allowing the poems to comment on one another and on the notion of womanhood in the Bible and in ordinary life.

 The author, Philip Kolin, is Professor of English at the University of Southern Mississippi, and this is his fourth poetry book; his previous collection is Deep Wonder (Grey Owl Press, 2000) .
 He also publishes books of scholarship on Shakespeare, Tennessee Williams, and other literary figures, and he has also edited poetry anthologies and scholarly journals.